 For Dog/pet-friendly homes – The decision is often discretionary with a maximum of 2 dogs.
 When holidaying, these must be included in your booking, and a supplement is required, owners have different requirements.
 Assistance dogs are exempt and welcome.
 (66 sites)

-As a large family organisation, Parkdean offers an array of free and paid for activities to suit a wide variety of interests with active, gym and bike, ‘tots’ activities for the 5 and under.
-Other activities include Cricket, Football, Archery, Interactive trampolining, Laser Quest, inside climbing wall and VR arcade.
-Swimming is catered for at over 60 parks, with indoor, outdoor often standard although some offer waterslides and two even provides an approved PADI course to complete.
-Pool based activities include aqua jets, Kayaking and stand-up paddleboards.
-Arts and Crafts, Rope course, outdoor karts and Bear Grylls survival academy illustrate the wide variety of fun things to do across the park infrastructure.
+As a large family organisation, Parkdean offers an array of free and paid-for activities to suit a wide variety of interests with active, gym and bike, ‘tots’ activities for the 5 and under.
+Other activities include Cricket, Football, Archery, Interactive trampolining, Laser Quest, an inside climbing wall and VR arcade.
+Swimming is catered for at over 60 parks, with indoor, and outdoor often standard, although some offer waterslides, and two even provide an approved PADI course to complete.
+Pool-based activities include aqua jets, Kayaking and stand-up paddleboards.
+Arts and Crafts, Rope course, outdoor karts and Bear Grylls Survival Academy illustrate the variety of fun things to do across the park infrastructure.

 These activities are available at most resorts, bar 6 specifically, although not all activities will be available at every park.
 Activities and swimming session booking is not essential, but recommended, and can be completed online up to two weeks in advance.

-Touring and Camping available at 29 sites and offer a range of pitches to suit all needs from a simple field to full hard standing surface, electrical hook-up, water, and grey wastewater disposal.
+Touring and Camping are available at 29 sites and offer a range of pitches to suit all needs, from a simple field to entire hard standing surface, electrical hook-up, water, and grey wastewater disposal.